 ** may be a sign of nerve damage

 Nasacort and Flonase can both cause problems for people with certain medical conditions.
-If you have any of the conditions marked in the table below, talk to your doctor about your safety before taking Nasacort or Flonase.
+If you have any of the conditions marked in the table below, talk to your doctor about whether taking Nasacort or Flonase is safe for you.

 |Medical conditions to discuss with your doctor||Nasacort||Flonase|

 |weakened immune system||X||X|